slwa7mad18/roboostTask/README.md

-Great, that provides a clear picture of your project structure and organization.
-Now, I'll show you how to document this information effectively.

-Project Structure and Organization
+# Project Structure and Organization
 The project is structured into several key directories and files, each serving a specific purpose:

 components/: Contains all the components of the application.